Novorossiysk: Climate

 Novorossiysk has a borderline humid subtropical (Cfa) and Mediterranean climate (Csa) in the Köppen climate classification.
-Since the driest month has 36 mm and may or may not happen consistently in the summer, the city can not be classified as solely humid subtropical or Mediterranean.
+Since the driest month has 36 mm and may or may not happen consistently in the summer, the city cannot be classified as solely humid subtropical or Mediterranean.

 Economy

 The city sprawls along the shore of the non-freezing Tsemess Bay, which has been recognized since antiquity as one of the superior bays of the Black Sea.

-The Novorossiysk Commercial Sea Port–with the market capitalization of $1,110,000,000 and shares listed at Moscow Exchange and London Stock Exchange–serves Russian sea trade with regions of Asia, Middle East, Africa, Mediterranean, and South America.
-It is the busiest oil port in the Black Sea and the terminus of the pipeline from the Tengiz Field, developed by the Caspian Pipeline Consortium.
+The Novorossiysk Commercial Sea Port–with the market capitalization of $1.11 billion and shares listed at Moscow Exchange and London Stock Exchange–serves Russian sea trade with regions of Asia, Middle East, Africa, Mediterranean, and South America.
+It is the busiest oil port in the Black Sea and the terminus of the pipeline from the Tengiz Field in Kazakhstan, developed by the Caspian Pipeline Consortium.

 Novorossiysk is also an industrial city, dependent on steel, food processing, and the production of metal goods and other manufactures.
 Extensive limestone quarries supply important cement factories in and around the city.
 The town is home to the Maritime State Academy and Novorossiysk Polytechnic Institute.